amaliev/3pcd-exemption-heuristics/explainer.md

 *   Minimize user-facing breakage in a scaled manner by introducing a proactive solution that requires no incremental work from developers.
 Over time, encourage developers to adopt long-term APIs and reduce reliance on the heuristics.
 See more in [open questions](#open-questions).
 *   Prototype a solution that targets clear use cases in the ecosystem, which would be broken in a user-visible way due to the rollout of third-party cookie deprecation.
 *   Avoid a solution that is too lenient or able to be manipulated, such that a malicious third party can easily abuse the solution to track users across sites in a widespread manner or use heuristics to reveal new information about users.
+*   Minimize the scope and complexity of these heuristics, while achieving the goals above, to improve their maintainability and simplify cross-browser alignment.

 # Non-goals
 *   This proposal does not introduce a new API that site developers need to write to in order to enable cookie access.
 The purpose is to preserve existing behavior by providing exemptions automatically within the browser.